 An active oral history program complements the archival and manuscript collections by providing information not available through written sources.
 This collection consists of more than 3,000 reminiscences and analyses of events from persons who have firsthand knowledge of significant political, cultural, and economic events.
-The collection is in digital and audio format with transcripts and available on the Carnegie Library website.
+The collection is in digital and audio format with transcripts and available on the Carnegie Library Oral History page.
 More than 1,000 interviews are also available in video format online.

 The Architectural Plans Collection